 Natural gas fuels San Diego.
 It’s used on a daily basis by households and businesses to heat water, dry clothes, cook food and power machinery.

-Natural gas also is also used to generate 42% of the electricity powering our region.
+Between 40% to 70% of the natural gas delivered to San Diego is used to produce electricity.
 We rely on natural gas to keep our lives moving and our lights on, and the pipeline project is an investment into a having a reliable energy supply.